adrianblancode/Cheddar/README.md

 # Cheddar
-WIP Android client for Hacker News
+Hacker News reader for Android.
+WIP, a lot will change the coming weeks.